KaranChandekar/blog-app/README.md

 # Blog App

-A basic application where user can add, edit and delete a blog as well as view other blogs and make changes in them.
+A basic application where user can add, edit and delete a blog as well as view other blogs and make changes in them - [Take a look](https://blog-app-karanchandekar.vercel.app/)

 ![Practice](https://img.shields.io/badge/Practice-HTML/CSS/JS-orange.svg)